mozilla-services/docs/source/storage/apis-1.2.rst

   * Read the current time `T`, and check that it's greater than the overall last-modified time for the user's data.
 If not then return a **409 Conflict**.
-  * Create any new WBOs as specified by the request, setting their "modified" field to `T`.
+  * Create any new BSOs as specified by the request, setting their "modified" field to `T`.
-  * Modify any existing WBOs as specified by the request, setting their "modified" field to `T`.
+  * Modify any existing BSOs as specified by the request, setting their "modified" field to `T`.
-  * Delete any WBOs as specified by the request.
+  * Delete any BSOs as specified by the request.
   * Set the last-modified time for the collection to `T`.
   * Set the overall last-modified time for the user's data to `T`.
   * Generate a **200 OK** response with the **X-Last-Modified** and